 Block House 250 Gala.
-The capstone of our yearlong commemoration of the 250th anniversary of the building of the Fort Pitt Block House will be the Block House 250 gala celebration to be held on September 11, 2014, at the Wyndham Grand Hotel – Downtown Pittsburgh.
+The capstone of our yearlong commemoration of the 250th anniversary of the building of the Fort Pitt Block House was the Block House 250 gala celebration held on September 11, 2014, at the Wyndham Grand Hotel – Downtown Pittsburgh.
 The highlight of the September gala’s festivities was a keynote address by bestselling author, editor, and speaker, Julie Nixon Eisenhower.
 Julie, the daughter of 37th US President Richard Nixon, is the author of three books and has lectured for more than 25 years on such subjects as the presidency, women in politics and life in the White House.
 As a lifelong volunteer, Julie’s efforts during the Nixon administration on behalf of children, the elderly, and the environment led her to be voted one of the Ten Most Admired Women in America by Good Housekeeping readers on four occasions.

 Joining the Fort Pitt Society in its gala Block House 250 celebration was an Honorary Committee made up of community leaders and dignitaries including: Betty Arenth, Senator John Heinz History Center; William Callahan, Pennsylvania Historical and Museum Commission; The Honorable Tom Corbett, Governor of Pennsylvania; Jon Delano, KDKA-TV; Senator Jim Ferlo, Pennsylvania State Senate; Allegheny County Executive Rich Fitzgerald; James Oliver Goldsborough, descendant of Amelia Neville Shields Oliver; Mathew D. Greene, Park Manager, Point State Park; Alan Gutchess, Fort Pitt Museum; Paul F. Kennedy and Nancy Kennedy, descendants of State Representative Michael H. Kennedy; James P. McDonald, BNY Mellon; J. Kevin McMahon, Pittsburgh Cultural Trust; Bobbi McMullen, PSSDAR State Regent; Virgina Stewart Nicklas, community volunteer; Betsy Lynn Teti, DAR; and Arthur P. Ziegler, Jr., Pittsburgh History and Landmarks Foundation.